4ceed/4ceedframework/docs/kubernetes_setup.md

 Setup 4CeeD on Baremetal Cluster
 ====

-This guide is recommended for more advanced users with Linux and cluster setup experience.
+*Disclaimer*: This is the recommended way to setup 4CeeD.
+This setup requires advanced users with Linux and cluster setup experience.

+We have tested Kubernetes with the following configurations: `KUBE_VERSION=1.3.7`, `FLANNEL_VERSION=0.5.5`, and `ETCD_VERSION=2.3.1`.
+Tested version of Docker is `1.9.1` or later.
+Make sure you setup Kubernetes with the right set of components.

 First, you will need to have Kubernetes setup on a baremetal cluster.
 Pick your own solution [here](http://kubernetes.io/docs/getting-started-guides/#bare-metal) (we have tested on [Ubuntu](http://kubernetes.io/docs/getting-started-guides/ubuntu/) cluster).